Skip to main content

 The name of the file to import.

-NOTE: The administrator must have previously downloaded/uploaded the certificate file to his/her home directory (using SCP, for
+Note: The administrator must have previously downloaded/uploaded the certificate file to his/her home directory (using SCP, for

 example).